RenatoGeh/gospn/README.md

 This project is part of my undergraduate research project supervised by Prof. [Denis Deratani Mauá](https://www.ime.usp.br/~ddm/) at the Institute of Mathematics and Statistics - University of São Paulo.
-We currently have financial support from CNPq grant #800585/2016-0.
+We had financial support from CNPq grant #800585/2016-0.

 We would like to greatly thank Diarmaid Conaty and Cassio P. de Campos, both from Queen's University Belfast, for finding and correcting several